-To switch the account you’re currently viewing in the Dashboard, click on the name of your current Stripe account at the upper-left corner and then select the account to switch to.
+To switch the account you’re currently viewing in the Dashboard, click on the name of your current Stripe account in the upper-left corner and then select the account to switch to.

 Using additional accounts has a number of benefits:

-- Each account can only be associated with the tax ID and legal entity of one business.
-If you operate multiple businesses that have separate tax ID information (e.g., separate separate legal entities), you must create additional accounts for each.
+You can only associate each account with the tax ID and legal entity of one business.
+If you operate multiple businesses that have separate tax ID information (for example, separate legal entities), you must create additional accounts for each.